Higher-Dimensional Cosmology in the Framework of Generalized Chaplygin Gas: An Approximation Method: Summary :

 In this paper, we present a higher-dimensional cosmological model that uses a generalized Chaplygin gas to explain the recent acceleration of the universe.
 This work generalizes our previous study~\cite{dpej}, where the pure Chaplygin gas in higher-dimensional spacetime was considered.
-It also generalizes our recent article~\cite{dp3}, in which the generalized Chaplygin gas (GCG) was discussed in four-dimensional spacetime.
-We obtain new results and highlight the merits of the approaches presented in this article.
-The eq.~\eqref{eq:14} is the key equation of this work; however, due to its highly nonlinear nature, it cannot be solved exactly and has only been studied under extreme conditions.
-Additionally, important cosmological variables—such as the evolution of the three-dimensional scale factor, the dimensional reduction of extra spaces, and the flip time— cannot be explicitly derived from eq.~\eqref{eq:14}.
+It also generalizes our recent article~\cite{dp3}, where the generalized Chaplygin gas (GCG) was discussed in four-dimensional spacetime.
+We obtain new results and highlight the merits and demerits of the approaches presented in this article.
+The Eq.~\eqref{eq:14} is the key equation of this work; however, due to its highly nonlinear nature, it cannot be solved exactly and has only been studied under extremal conditions.
+Additionally, important cosmological parameters—such as the evolution of the three-dimensional scale factor, the dimensional reduction of extra spaces, and the flip time— cannot be explicitly derived from Eq.~\eqref{eq:14}.

-To address this limitation, we propose an alternative approach that neglects the higher-order terms in the binomial expansion on the right-hand side of eq.~\eqref{eq:14}.
-This approximation is justified because, in a dust-dominated universe, the scale factor is expected to be sufficiently large, making it reasonable to consider only the first term of the binomial expansion, as demonstrated in eq.~\eqref{eq:33}.
+To address this shortcoming, we propose an approximation method that neglects the higher-order terms in the binomial expansion of the right-hand side of Eq.~\eqref{eq:14}.
+This approximation is justified because, in a dust-dominated universe, the scale factor is expected to be sufficiently large, making it reasonable to consider only the first term of the binomial expansion, as demonstrated in Eq.~\eqref{eq:33}.

-We analyze the deceleration parameter, effective equation of state (EoS), and the jerk parameter for both models, applying parameter constraints using Hubble-$57$ data.
+We analyze the deceleration parameter, effective equation of state (EoS), and the jerk parameter for both the models, applying parameter constraints using Hubble-$57$ data.
 Key findings are as follows:

-\begin{enumerate}[(i)] \item The solutions obtained here are general in nature, as they reduces to all the well-known results of 4D Chaplygin gas-driven cosmology when $d = 0$~\cite{dp3}.
+\begin{enumerate}[(i)] \item The solutions obtained here are general in nature, as they reduce to all the well-known results of 4D Chaplygin gas-driven cosmology when $d = 0$~\cite{dp3}.
 Furthermore, if we set $\alpha = 1$, all the solutions reduce to those in our previous work~\cite{dpej}.
 Upon comparing our results with current observations, we find that they favour $\alpha < 1$, which does not align with the pure Chaplygin gas model, but it is consistent with our analysis that the speed of sound is lower than the speed of light in order to maintain causality.
 It is also found that the value of $\alpha$ becomes smaller during late acceleration.